My name is Marii. A traveler in the spirit, an “empath” in the heart. A thinker, a dreamer, a visionary, looking for innovation everywhere I go.

 Sometimes getting to the answer is simple, sometimes it is painful – but it is always worthwhile.

+Food has been another central piece in my life.
+Probably because of my own early childhood experience, where lack of food was an issue (among other lacks).
 I started making connections between how we see food (the emotional aspect of food), what we eat (the nutritional, societal and environmental aspects of food) & our overall quality of life.
-As we all know, French are known for their “joie-de-vivre” the enjoyment of life (while living a long & healthy life).
+It was during my years in south of France that I started putting the puzzle-pieces together.

 Our society – our food system

 “If you don’t have a moral question governing your society, then you don’t have a society that is going to survive.”
 Oren Lyons

 Our unsustainable food system is the direct outcome of our distorted view of how the world works.